einsmein/monitor-rockets/README.md

 and discard everything below that number.
 For example, if messages (1,2,3,4,6,7,...) has been processed, then we only store (4,6,7,...).
 We can then ignore any message with number <= 4._

-3. **Timestamp of latest update** for all channel is saved as one entry with the key `latest_update_timestamp`.
+3. **Timestamp of latest update** for all channels are saved as one entry with the key `latest_update_timestamp`.
 It is a value within a hash whose fields are channel names.
 ```
 "latest_update_timestamp": {"<channel>": "<latest_update_timestamp>"}